krystyna26/Traveller/README.md

   "start": "",
   "heroku-postbuild": "babel src --out-dir dist --copy-files", ...
-Babel will read from src directory and spit those files out to dist directory
+Babel will read from src directory and spit those files out to dist directory.
+Dist contains everything what Node needs to run application.
 Run: `npm run heroku-postbuild`
 This will create new directory which contains everything what node.js needs to run app.